 - efficiently and effectively achieve our goals and objectives.

-GPC is a public company incorporated under the Corporations Act 2001 and is subject to the requirements of the Government Owned Corporations Act 2001 (GOC Act).
+GPC is a public company incorporated under the Corporations Act 2001 (Cth).
 Our Directors are appointed by the Governor-in-Council, pursuant to the GOC Act.
 GPC is required to have a minimum of three directors and any director may be removed at any time by the Governor-in-Council.
 No director is subject to retirement by rotation.

 View our board charter